jessephamel/SendToConverter/README.md

 # SendToConverter
-Handy converter via Python+FFMPEG that is placed in the SendTo folder Requires ffmpeg
+Handy converter via Python+FFMPEG that is placed in the SendTo folder.
+Requires ffmpeg.